vislupus/step-analyser/README.md

 - [ ] Developed visually appealing dashboards presenting comprehensive insights through plots and statistical information, facilitating data analysis and decision-making.
 - [ ] graphics with plotly
 - [ ] Interactive Web Maps for GPX Tracks
-- [ ] information about the length of a step from the height with option to give specific value
+- [ ] Engineered a step length calculator based on height with customizable inputs, delivering accurate measurements for fitness enthusiasts.
-- [ ] Sign Up and Sign In forms (Login/ Registration)
+- [ ] Implemented secure Sign Up and Sign In forms, enabling smooth user registration and profile management for a personalized experience.
 - [ ] user profile that can be change
-- [ ] image size compressor
+- [ ] Developed an image size compressor to optimize image quality and loading speed, enhancing overall website performance.
-- [ ] PostgreSQL database of users with the steps and other information about them
+- [ ] Utilized PostgreSQL database for storing user data
-- [ ] Django Rest API
+- [ ] Django Rest API for seamless front-end and back-end communication
-- [ ] celery which is used for asynchronous sending an email after registration
+- [ ] Integrated Celery to send asynchronous email notifications, ensuring timely reminders and updates reach users effectively.
 - [ ] reminder for the need of walk
 - [ ] history of sign ins with location
-- [ ] simple chat between users that are locate in some region
+- [ ] Developed a simple yet efficient chat system, enabling users in the same region to engage in real-time conversations.
 - [ ] search for specific day
 - [ ] add, edit, update, delete value in the database
 - [ ] clustering of the data by time in seconds and number of steps